FrikkieSnyman/Crowd-Source/README.md

 cd ./www
 npm install
 ```
-To run the server use.
+Change back to the root directory.
+Ensure that an instance of monogDB is running, then to run the server use
 ```
 npm start
 ```